jerryheir/graphql-auth-flowy/README.md

 After this, go to ```localhost:3000``` to view the React Application You can also see the graphql playground by going to ```http://localhost:4000/graphql```

-On the backend, I used Typecript, NodeJS (Express) and apollo-server-express, please ignore every other unused data on the frontend
+On the backend, I used Typecript, NodeJS (Express) and apollo-server-express, please ignore every other unused data on the backend

 On the frontend, I used Typescript React, and React-Native-Web (To get display: flex by default, speed and also get some out of the box tools that RN provides easily for us.
 This also shows my knowledge on building scalable cross platform mobile applications).
 Sadly I used Redux, for only two things.
 To persist data on reload, and also to store two keys.
-(Note: I could have done this with apollo client but my solution would have taken me more time.
+(Note: I could have done this with apollo client cache but my solution would have taken me more time.
 I apologize for this)

 ```
 HOME -----